adam-on-the-internet/dsm-pth/src/assets/dsm_procedural_rules/partial_rules-2013_09_23.md

 ### Rule 24.
 Limit on Remarks

-Each Council member shall
-limit his or her remarks to a reasonable length.
+Each Council member shall limit his or her remarks to a reasonable length.

 ### Rule 25.
 Presiding Officer's Right to Speak Last

-The
-presiding officer has the right to close debate and speak last on any item.
+The presiding officer has the right to close debate and speak last on any item.

 ### Rule 26.
 Closing Debate

-Discussion shall be closed on
-any item by the presiding officer with the concurrence of a majority of the Council.
+Discussion shall be closed on any item by the presiding officer with the concurrence of a majority of the Council.
 Except as provided by Rule 35, a call for the vote shall not close discussion if any member of the Council still wishes to be heard or the presiding officer determines the continued participation of citizens will be helpful to the Council.

 ## Part V. Citizen Participation

 ### Rule 27.
 Citizen's Right to Address Council

-Persons
-other than Council Members shall be permitted to address the Council only upon specific Agenda items.
+Persons other than Council Members shall be permitted to address the Council only upon specific Agenda items.

 ### Rule 28.
 Manner of Addressing Council

-A person desiring
-to address the Council shall step to the podium, state his or her name, address, and group affiliation (if any) and speak clearly into the microphone.
+A person desiring to address the Council shall step to the podium, state his or her name, address, and group affiliation (if any) and speak clearly into the microphone.

 ### Rule 29.
 Time Limit on Citizen's Remarks

-Citizens shall
-be limited to five minutes speaking time per item, unless additional time is granted by the presiding officer.
+Citizens shall be limited to five minutes speaking time per item, unless additional time is granted by the presiding officer.
 Total citizen in-put on any subject under Council consideration can be limited to a fixed period by the presiding officer.
 A majority vote of the Council may extend the time limitations of this rule.

 ### Rule 30.
 Remarks of Citizens to be Germane

-Citizen
-comments must be directed to the subject under consideration.
+Citizen comments must be directed to the subject under consideration.
 The presiding officer shall rule on the germaneness of citizen comments.
 Citizens making personal, impertinent, or slanderous remarks shall be barred by the presiding officer from further comment before the Council during the meeting.

 ### Rule 31.
 Matters Not on the Agenda

-The Council may in
+The Council may in its
-its discretion allow citizens who wish to raise a matter not on the Agenda and who have not filed a request under Rule 16 to address the Council at the end of the regular Agenda.
+discretion allow citizens who wish to raise a matter not on the Agenda and who have not filed a request under Rule 16 to address the Council at the end of the regular Agenda.

 ## Part VI.
 Council Action

 ### Rule 32.
 Motion Required

-All action requiring a vote
-shall be moved by a member of the Council.
+All action requiring a vote shall be moved by a member of the Council.

 ### Rule 33.
 Motion to Reconsider

-A motion to reconsider
-must be made by a Council member who was on the prevailing side in the original action or by a Council Member absent at the time of the original action.
+A motion to reconsider must be made by a Council member who was on the prevailing side in the original action or by a Council Member absent at the time of the original action.
 The sponsoring of the reconsideration of a matter by the Mayor, or other presiding officer, has the effect of a motion to reconsider.

 ### Rule 33A.

 Rule 33 of these Rules notwithstanding, when less than seven members of the Council are in attendance at a meeting and an Agenda Item fails to receive four affirmative or negative votes then the Agenda Item shall, upon the request of any Council member in attendance at the meeting, be placed by the Clerk on the Agenda for the next Council meeting, and continued thereafter upon the Agenda for subsequent meetings until it shall receive four affirmative or negative votes.
 In the event an Item continued under this rule is consideration of an ordinance, the ordinance shall not be considered to have been read or considered for its first or any subsequent passage unless it shall receive four affirmative votes.

 ### Rule 34.
-No Motions by Presiding Officer.
+No Motions by Presiding Officer

 DELETED by City
 Council Roll Call 99-525 of February 22, 1999.